 - eyes do not appear to work together

-- an eye turn (upward, downward, outward, or inward)
+- an eye turn, either upward, downward, outward, or inward

 It is important for a child to have a vision check.
-In most countries, the first eye exam occurs at the age of 3-5.
+In most countries, the first eye exam occurs at the age of 3 to 5 years.
 It is especially important to have an early eye check if there is a family history of crossed eyes, childhood cataracts, or other eye conditions.
 Parents who see their child's eye wandering after they are a few weeks old should tell their doctor.

 Routine eye examination